jjdproductions/SendFuuds/README.md

      * User can add another user
  * Send Request Screen
      * User can ask friends if they want their soon-to-expire food.
+ * Notification Screen
+     * User can see recent notifications that they have received.

 ### App Navigation Flows